switch41/chatbot/README.md

 ## Copyright

-This project is developed and maintained by **switch41**.
-All rights reserved.
+This project is open-source and licensed under the MIT License.

 ## Contact